GGU-CO/MED-DATA-ANALYSIS/README.md

 # MED-DATA-ANALYSIS

-🩺 Medical Data Analysis and Visualization using Python 🧪 This project presents a Python notebook designed to perform data analysis and interactive visualization on medical infrastructure data across India.
-The primary focus is on the availability of hospital beds and facilities in rural and urban areas, which is especially relevant during times of crisis like pandemics or natural disasters.
+# 🩺 Medical Data Analysis and Visualization using Python

+This project provides a **Python notebook** that analyzes medical infrastructure data in India, focusing on the **availability of hospitals and beds** across rural and urban regions.
+It helps visualize key insights through charts and geospatial maps, making it a valuable tool for data-driven decision-making, especially during crises like pandemics or natural disasters.
-Developed using powerful Python libraries such as Pandas, NumPy, Matplotlib, Seaborn, Plotly, and Folium, this notebook transforms raw datasets into meaningful visual insights through bar graphs, pie charts, heatmaps, and geospatial visualizations.

-📊 Features
+## 📊 Features
-Analyzes availability of hospitals (primary, community, district) and beds in rural/urban areas.

-Visualizes data using:
+- Analyze hospital types: primary, community, and district
+- Compare bed availability in rural vs urban areas
+- Visualize data with:

-Bar graphs and pie charts for comparative analysis
+  - 📊 Bar and pie charts

-Folium maps for geospatial plotting of hospital locations using latitude and longitude

-Sorted and ranked listings of states/UTs based on medical facility availability
+  - 🗺️ Interactive maps (using Folium)

-Identifies states with top medical infrastructure and visualizes trends
+- Identify top states/UTs with the best medical infrastructure

-Can be extended to track major diseases, availability of medicines, equipment, and specialist doctors
+- Display top hospitals by bed count and facilities
+- Sort and filter data for specific insights

-🧰 Technologies & Libraries Used
+## 🧰 Technologies Used

-Python Notebook (developed in Kaggle environment)
+- **Python (Jupyter/Kaggle Notebooks)**
+- **Pandas** – data handling

-NumPy – numerical operations
+- **NumPy** – numerical operations

-Pandas – data manipulation

-Matplotlib & Seaborn – static data visualization
+- **Matplotlib & Seaborn** – static visualizations

-Plotly – interactive charts
+- **Plotly** – interactive charts

-Folium – geospatial data visualization
+- **Folium** – geographic data visualization

-Scikit-learn (sklearn) – ML tasks (expandable)
+- **Scikit-learn** – (expandable for ML tasks)

-📂 Dataset
+## 📁 Dataset

-The dataset consists of government health infrastructure data, including hospital types, bed availability, and facility distribution across Indian states and union territories.
-Formats supported: .csv, .xlsx.
+The dataset includes details of hospital facilities, types, and bed counts across Indian states and UTs.
+Formats supported: `.csv`, `.xlsx`.
+You can use publicly available data or upload your own.

-🧠 Future Scope
-Extend to include real-time disease tracking and trend analysis
+## 🚀 Future Enhancements

+- Disease tracking and hotspot visualization
-Include more granular data like availability of specialist doctors, medical equipment, and emergency services
+- Insights on availability of specialist doctors and equipment

-Build a dashboard or web app interface for wider accessibility
+- Web-based dashboard for wider accessibility